TWME-TW/DSP-Addon-Nether-No-Water/README.md

 5. Enjoy!

 ## Permissions
- - `nethernowater.bypass` - Allows players to bypass the plugin's restrictions.
+ - `dspaddonnethernowater.bypass.<world name>` - Allow player to changes waterlogged in this world.
+ - `dspaddonnethernowater.bypass.*` - Allow player to changes waterlogged in all world.